 We collaborate with several institutions, physicians and researchers in scientific matters.
 We do not have written agreements with certain of such collaborators, or the written agreements we have do not cover intellectual property rights.
 Also, we rely on numerous third parties to provide us with blood samples and biological materials that we use to develop assays.
-If we cannot successfully negotiate sufficient ownership and commercial rights to any inventions that result from our use of a third-party collaborator's materials, or if disputes arise with respect to the intellectual property developed with the use of a collaborator's samples, or data developed in a collaborator's study, we may be limited in our ability to capitalize on the market potential of these inventions or developments.
+If we cannot successfully negotiate sufficient ownership and commercial rights to any inventions that result from our use of a third-party collaborator's materials, or if disputes arise with respect to the intellectual property developed with the use of a collaborator's study, we may be limited in our ability to capitalize on the market potential of these inventions or developments.